 DALLAS – Today in Aviation, the American-built, narrow-body, four-engined Convair 990 ‘Coronado’ took to the skies for the first time in 1961.

 The manufacturer developed the 990 after a request from American Airlines (AA).
-Although not a Convair 880 operator, the airline had studied the airliner on numerous occasions.
+Although not a Convair 880 operator, AA had studied the airliner numerous times.

 However, the 990s performance did not live up to the promises made by Convair.
 AA was unhappy and significantly reduced its original order for 25 jets with options on 25 more.
 Despite introducing the type in 1962, it began to retire its 990s in 1967.

 In an attempt to turn around its fortunes, Convair developed the 990A.
 Various upgrades were made, but AA did not take up the variant, opting for the rival Boeing 707/720.
 Swissair (SR) introduced the type in 1962 and put it into service on its long-range flights to South America, West Africa and the Middle and Far East.